brniamut/GildedRose-Refactoring-Kata/README.md

 ### Wrote some base tests

 I'm using Vitest because I know about it and want to use its coverage feature.
 The TextTest tool named in the README.md is also a nice tool, but I'll stick to what I'm used to.
 The Gilded Rose Requirements suggest writing tests one step at a time and not all at once.
 I agree with this, but I just want the base tests there, so I know I don't break anything basic.
 I'm suing the previous named requirements to set up these base tests

+### First refactor

+So let's do some basics first.
+I'm removing as many nested if statements as possible and try to move around code that uses inverted boolean logic `(a !== b)` to normal comparisons `(a === b)` and exchange the statements in the `if` and `else` block.
+This creates a better overview and makes it easier to create a mental modal